Quicklinks

 • Plan an event!
 Asking FA members to support a specific project is more effective than requesting fellows to attend a meeting with nothing planned.
 FA members love to support their recovery through service.

 • Keep it simple.
 Select manageable and achievable activities to help your group feel it is reaching and supporting other food addicts.
 Invite everyone who attends to contribute in some way.
-Remember, “any service, no matter how small, adds to the quality of our own recovery.”
+All service adds to the quality of our recovery.

-• Send out an agenda at least a week before the meeting.
+• Send an agenda at least a week before the meeting

-• Encourage sponsees to participate in LSGs in their area, if available.
+• Encourage sponsees to participate in LSGs in their area

-• Announce the LSG meetings and current projects at your regular FA meetings and monthly business meetings.
+• Announce the LSG meetings and current projects at your regular FA meetings and/or monthly business meetings

-• Plan periodic events such as Fellowship Days, connection writing workshops, FA Information Sessions, and ongoing activities such as maintenance or distribution of trifolds and racks.
+• Plan periodic events such as Fellowship Days, Connection writing workshops, FA information sessions, and ongoing activities such as maintenance and/or distribution of trifolds and racks

 • Be willing to try new ideas and share your experiences and outcomes at the SGSC quarterly meeting!